-Under the deposit agreements, upon the written request of an ADR holder, the depositary will endeavor to cause the appointment of such holder as its proxy with power to vote the number of shares its ADSs represent.
+In the deposit agreements, upon the written request of a registered holder of Class A ADSs, the respective depositary endeavors to cause the appointment of such holder as each registered holder of ADSs its proxy with power to vote the number of shares its ADSs represent.
 This means that, subject to the procedures described below, if you are a registered holder of ADSs, you will have a right to attend and vote directly at shareholders' meetings.
-You also have a right to instruct the depositary how to vote the number of shares your ADSs represent.
-The depositary will notify you of shareholders' meetings and arrange to deliver our voting materials to you if we ask it to.
-Those materials will describe the matters to be voted on and explain how you may vote directly or instruct the depositary how to vote.
-For instructions to be valid, they must reach the depositary by a date set by the depositary.
+You also have a right to appoint the respective depositary your substitute and instruct it how to vote the number of shares your ADSs represent.
+The respective depositary will notify you of shareholders' meetings and arrange to deliver our voting materials to you if we ask it to.
+Those materials will describe the matters to be voted on and explain how you may vote directly or instruct the respective depositary how to vote.
+For instructions to be valid, they must reach the respective depositary by a date set by the respective depositary.
 In order for you to vote, the depositary must receive your request to be a proxy prior to the date specified for each meeting.

-The depositary will try, as far as practical, subject to English law and the provisions of our articles of association, to vote the number of shares or other relevant deposited securities represented by your ADSs as you instruct.
-The depositary will only vote or attempt to vote as you instruct.
+The respective depositary will try, as far as practical, subject to English law and the provisions of our articles of association, to vote the number of shares or other deposited securities represented by your ADSs as you instruct.
+The respective depositary will only vote or attempt to vote as you instruct.

-We cannot ensure that you will receive voting materials or otherwise learn of an upcoming shareholders' meeting in time to ensure that you can become appointed as a proxy to vote or instruct the depositary to vote your shares.
+We cannot ensure that you will receive voting materials or otherwise learn of an upcoming shareholders' meeting in time to ensure that you can instruct the respective depositary to vote your shares.

-The depositary and its agents are not responsible for failing to carry out voting instructions or for the manner of carrying out voting instructions.
+The respective depositary and its agents are not responsible for failing to carry out voting instructions or for the manner of carrying out voting instructions.
 This means that you may not be able to vote and there may be nothing you can do if your shares are not voted as you requested.